Saturday, January 17, 2009

 Some of the elements that I have discovered are essential to me to complete the season are: spiritual ritual to honor each other and the awe of nature, gatherings with family and friends to renew and find joy with each other, reviewing the past year and acknowledging the blessings, sharing this acknowledgment with friends and family, singing, giving - a way of sharing blessings.

+As far as gatherings go, in the past, Paul and I had a tree trimming party to bring people into our home to celebrate.
 My family went to midnight mass (which turned into just Christmas eve mass - not at midnight) on Christmas eve and then over to my parent's for a gathering and exchange of gifts.
 Paul and I would take turns spending time with our families - early Christmas eve with his family and then late Christmas eve with mine.

 So many things have changed since then.
 Paul is gone.
 Only his sister and her family are left and we don't really stay in touch.
 My family is changing as well.